oVirt/ovirt-site/source/feature/host-network-qos.html.md

 #### Detailed description

-The user should be able to select one of the available Network QoS or create a new Network QoS during creation of a new logical network.
+The user (admin /network admin) should be able to select one of the available Network QoS or create a new Network QoS if the available ones don't satisfy his needs, during creation of a new logical network.

 #### Benefit to Ovirt